 - If you chose Duo Mobile push notifications: a push notification is sent to the device, and you can review the request and tap Approve to authenticate.
 Internet or cellular access is required.

-- If you opted to use a Duo Mobile passcode: launch the Duo app on your mobile device and click the key icon to see your current 6-digit code.
+- If you chose a Duo Mobile passcode: launch the Duo app on your mobile device and click the key icon to see your current six-digit passcode.
+Enter the passcode on the two-step authentication screen to authenticate.
 Because this method is time-based, you don't need cellular service or internet access.